Placental Abruption (Abruptio Placentae)

-There are three things doctors consider before treating placental abruption; the severity of the separation, location of the separation, and the age of the pregnancy.
+There are three things doctors consider before treating placental abruption: the severity of the separation, the location of the separation, and the age of the pregnancy.
 The separation can be classified as partial or complete.
-Plus, there can also be different degrees of each of these, which impacts the type of treatment a doctor will forego.
+There can also be different degrees of each of these, which influences the doctor’s choice of treatment.
 The bottom line is that there is no treatment that can stop the placenta from detaching, nor is there a way to reattach it.
-Approximately 15% of cases where severe placental abruption occurs, ends in the death of the fetus.
+Approximately 15 percent of cases in which severe placental abruption occurs, ends in the death of the fetus.

 If partial separation has occurred, doctors will more than likely recommend bed rest and close monitoring until the pregnancy reaches maturity.
-Occasionally, transfusions and other emergency treatment methods are used too.
+Occasionally, transfusions and other emergency treatment methods are also used.
 If complete separation has occurred, delivery is usually the safest option, even if the pregnancy is not full term.
-Depending on whether or not the fetus is stable, determines if he or she is born via vaginally or c-section.
+The stability of the fetus determines whether it is born via vaginally or via c-section.

 Placental Abruption Risks Factors